UCL-ARC/python-tooling/docs/pages/docs.md

 _application programming interface_ (API).
 For your package to be easily reusable we recommend you build documentation pages and host them somewhere.

-If you're using GitHub, the simplest is to host your docs on [GitHub pages].
+If you're using GitHub, one option is to host your docs on [GitHub pages].
 [Here's how we've set this up][template-docs-dot-yaml] for [our template].

 <!-- URL used above in the blurb-->